 Rory Cooper: a customer and an innovator with “Kinovian” values

 Rory Cooper is a US Army veteran.
 He was involved in an accident that caused significant damage to his spinal cord, leaving him in a wheelchair.
 But Mr. Cooper never gave up, earning a PhD in 1989 and becoming Founding Director and VA Senior Research Career Scientist of the Human Engineering Research Laboratories (HERL) at the University of Pittsburgh.
-With the help of some Kinova ® JACO2 robotic arms, which he bought for research purposes, he dedicates his time and energy to improving of the lives of people with disabilities.
+With the help of several robotic arms from Kinova, which he bought for research purposes, he dedicates his time and energy to improving the lives of people with disabilities.

 1- What led you to this field of research?